 Despite Alex Cross having been established as a brilliant criminal profiler in the books and other films, he gets to demonstrate almost none of this in the film.
 Indeed, though Cross has a couple of scenes speculating about Picassos psychology, we get no insight into the character at all he never even gets any identity beyond a nickname.
 Moreover, the films final coda reveals with absurd improbability that what we have taken throughout the build-up to be a serial killer thriller is not quite the case at all.
 (The plot about businessmen organising a series of assassinations to make it seem as though by a crazy killer has a number of similarities to Jack Reacher (2012), which came out a few months later the same year and was also the attempt to start a franchise based on a popular series of detective thrillers).
 To his credit, Matthew Fox seems determined to shuck off all nice guy casting from tvs Lost (2004-10) and goes for broke in the role, giving the part a fierce and determined intensity that leers out of the screen with an alarming craziness.

-Zoo (2015 ) and Maximum Ride (2016) adapted from his Young Adult work about genetically-engineered children.
+The only other genre works that James Patterson has been associated with is as creator/producer of the animals attack tv series Zoo (2015-7) and Maximum Ride (2016) adapted from his Young Adult work about genetically-engineered children.

 (Nominee for Best Supporting Actor (Matthew Fox) at this sites Best of 2012 Awards).